Vishal710-max/Javascript/README.md

 2:Open in VS Code or any IDE

   Explore each folder and run .js files directly in your browser console or Node.js.

+🎯 Goals

+  Build a strong foundation in JavaScript.

+  Prepare for front-end frameworks like React, Vue, or Angular.

+  Understand how modern JavaScript works behind the scenes.

+🧑‍💻 Author

+Vishal Bhingarde
+📍 Student | Developer | Tech Enthusiast
+📧 [bhingardevishal5@gmail.com
+]
+🌐 GitHub Profile

+⭐ Contribute & Support

+If you find this repository helpful:

+Give it a ⭐ on GitHub

+Fork it and add your own examples

+Share it with other learners

+“Code is like humor.
+When you have to explain it, it’s bad.” — Cory House